QuantEcon/lecture-source-py/source/rst/harrison_kreps.rst

 Single Belief Prices as Benchmarks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These equilibrium prices under homogeneous beliefs are important benchmarks for the subsequent analysis
+These equilibrium prices under homogeneous beliefs are important benchmarks for the subsequent analysis.

-* :math:`p_h(s)` tells what investor :math:`h` thinks is the "fundamental value" of the asset
+* :math:`p_h(s)` tells what investor :math:`h` thinks is the "fundamental value" of the asset.

-* Here "fundamental value" means the expected discounted present value of future dividends
+* Here "fundamental value" means the expected discounted present value of future dividends.

 We will compare these fundamental values of the asset with equilibrium values when traders have different beliefs.